dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

     - an OpenShift namespace is selected / created for the CNS pods
     - the permission to run CNS pods in `privileged` mode is added to the *ServiceAccount* used by CNS
-    - a JSON structure is created that lays out a map of OpenShift nodes that will run CNS, including information about their network and available disk devices
+    - a JSON structure is created that lays out a map of OpenShift nodes that will run CNS (called a `topology`), including information about their network and available disk devices
-    - passwords are generated for user and administrative accounts of the CNS API server (heketi)
+    - passwords are generated for user and administrative accounts of the CNS API server (`heketi`)
     - a set of templates are used to create an intermediary instance of *heketi*
     - the designated CNS nodes are labeled with a specific key-value pair
-    - a `DaemonSet` configuration is created that causes a CNS pod to launch on eveyr node matching that key-value pair
+    - a `DaemonSet` configuration is created that causes a CNS pod to launch on every node matching that key-value pair
     - the intermediary instance of *heketi* uses the JSON-formatted topology to initialize the CNS pods (creating LVM and directory structures on the supplied block devices)
-    - the intermediary instance of *heketi* is used to initiate GlusterFS peering so the CNS pods form a GlusterFS Trusted Storage Pool
+    - the intermediary instance of *heketi* is used to initiate GlusterFS peering so the CNS pods form a GlusterFS *Trusted Storage Pool*
-    - the intermediary instance of *heketi* is used to create a GlusterFS volume to host the *heketi*-internal database (`BoltDB`)
+    - the intermediary instance of *heketi* is used to create a GlusterFS volume to host the *heketi*-internal database (based on `BoltDB`)
     - a copy of the database of the intermediary *heketi* instance is created on that volume
     - the intermediary instance is terminated and a new *heketi* instance is deployed mounting the GlusterFS volume and the database
     - a `Service` is created in OpenShift to expose the API of *heketi* to the network